AmineDjeghri/awesome-os-setup/docs/shortcuts_and_apps_setup.md

 - Sync pycharm settings : https://www.jetbrains.com/help/pycharm/sharing-your-ide-settings.html#IDE_settings_sync
 - Change the source folder for imports (https://stackoverflow.com/a/34304165)
 - Commits : [doc](https://www.jetbrains.com/help/pycharm/log-tab.html)
-  - pre-commit hooks : If you use conda as an interpreter in pycharm, you need to install pre-commit with pip in the environment that you are using.
+  - pre-commit hooks: If you use conda as an interpreter in pycharm, you need to install pre-commit with pip in the environment that you are using.
 After the installation, see in the commit options (wheel button) next to the message if `Run git hooks` is there.
 If it isn't then restart pycharm.
   - When you write in your terminal : `pip list | grep pre-commit` you should see the package.
 Running `pre-commit --version` should also work.
   - Check the Amend commit box if you want to concatenate commits
   - If you want to delete a pushed commit :
-    - Make sure that the branch isn't protected : open IDE settings Ctrl+Alt+S then go to git settings.
+    - Make sure that the branch isn't protected: open IDE settings Ctrl+Alt+S then go to git settings.
 You will see in the Push settings the protected branches.
 Note that if a branch is marked as protected on GitHub, PyCharm will automatically mark it as protected when you check it out but you can modify it.
     - To delete a pushed commit, you have to options: drop a commit, or reset a current branch to a specific commit.
 After doing one or the other open the push panel and instead of selecting 'push', select 'force push'.
 Remember that you need to force push, otherwise pycharm will tell you that there are changes on the remote that need to be merged.
 - Remote/local terminal & interpreter :
   - When creating a project with pycharm, you should use the anaconda python (windows or wsl) and not install python or using another one like virtualenv.